Montana Tenant Background Check

 The landlord is responsible for all required repairs and regular upkeep of the rental unit.
 The renter is in charge of maintaining the leased property tidy and in excellent repair, and they must pay for any damages they create.

 Montana Eviction Laws

-The eviction process in Montana begins with the landlord serving the tenant with a written notice to quit or terminate the tenancy.
-The tenant must then comply with the notice.
-If the tenant fails to comply, the landlord can file a complaint in the justice court in the county where the rental property is located.
-The justice court will then schedule a hearing, during which the landlord must present evidence of the tenant's breach of the tenancy agreement and of the tenant's failure to comply with the written notice to quit.
+The landlord must provide the tenant with a written notice to vacate the property to start the eviction procedure in Montana.
+The tenant is then required to abide by the notification.
+The landlord has the right to complain to the justice court in the county where the rental property is located if the tenant doesn't follow the rules.
+The justice court will then set a hearing date, during which the landlord must submit proof of the tenant's lease violation and disregard the written notice to vacate.

 Montana Renters Rights